ko-build/ko/README.md

 It is notable that this is not the default (anymore) because certain popular registries (including Docker Hub) do not support multi-level repository names.

+`ko resolve`, `ko apply`, and `ko create` accept an optional `--selector` or `-l` flag,  similar to `kubectl`, which can be used to filter the resources from the input Kubernetes YAMLs by their `metadata.labels`.

+In the case of `ko resolve`, `--selector` will render only the resources that are selected by the provided selector.

+See [the documentation on Kubernetes selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) for more information on using label selectors.

 ### `ko apply`

 `ko apply` is intended to parallel `kubectl apply`, but acts on the same